TeamLumi/luminescent-team/docs2/faq.md

 ### The mod doesn't work, what do I do?

 If it doesn't properly apply, you have likely done something wrong.
-Double check your [installation] (./category/installation) just to be sure, then visit the [discord](https://discord.gg/luminescent) if you need further help.
+Double check your [installation](./category/installation) just to be sure, then visit the [discord](https://discord.gg/luminescent) if you need further help.

 ### Will you be adding new Pokemon?
 What about regional forms?

 As of 2.0.2f, Luminescent Platinum includes Pokémon 1-493, their regional forms, and any associated evolutions.
 It also includes the Chandelure and Tinkaton lines as picked by our screenshot contest winners.
 Other Generation 5+ Pokémon will not be added until 3.0.
-See [this page] (incense-regional.mdx) for more info.
+See [this page](incense-regional.mdx) for more info.

 ### How do I encounter regional Pokémon?

-See [Incense Burner & Regional Pokémon] (incense-regional.mdx) for further information.
+See [Incense Burner & Regional Pokémon](incense-regional.mdx) for further information.

 ### Megas?